The Augmented Image Prior: Distilling 1000 Classes by Extrapolating from a Single Image: Introduction

 We combine the above two ideas and provide both student and teacher only with augmented versions of a single datum, and train the student to match the teacher's imagined class-predictions of classes -- almost all of which are not contained in the single datum, see~\cref{fig:splash}.
 While practical applications do result from our method -- for example we provide results on single image dataset based model compression in the Appendix -- our goal in this paper is analyzing \textit{the fundamental question} of how well neural networks trained from a single datum can extrapolate to semantic classes, like those of CIFAR, SpeechCommands, ImageNet or even Kinetics.

-What we find is that despite the fact that the resulting model has only seen a single datum plus augmentations, surprisingly high quantitative performances are achieved: \eg $74$\% on CIFAR-100, $84\%$ on SpeechCommands and $66$\% top-1, single-crop accuracy on ImageNet-12.
+What we find is that despite the fact that the resulting model has only seen a single datum plus augmentations, surprisingly high quantitative performances are achieved: \eg $74$\% on CIFAR-100, $84\%$ on SpeechCommands and $69$\% top-1, single-crop accuracy on ImageNet-12.
 We further make the novel observations that our method benefits from high-capacity student and low-capacity teacher models, and that the source datum's characteristics matter -- random noise or less dense images yield much lower performances than dense pictures like the one shown in Figure~\ref{fig:splash}.

-In summary, in this paper we make these four main contributions: \begin{enumerate} \itemsep-0.3em \item A minimal framework for training neural networks with a single datum from scratch using distillation. \item Extensive ablations of the proposed method, such as the dependency on the source image, the choice of augmentations and network architectures. \item Large scale empirical evidence of neural networks' ability to extrapolate on $>\!12$ vision and audio datasets. \item Qualitative insights on what and how neural networks trained with a single image learn. \end{enumerate}
+In summary, in this paper we make these four main contributions: \begin{enumerate} \itemsep-0.3em \item A minimal framework for training neural networks with a single datum using distillation. \item Extensive ablations of the proposed method, such as the dependency on the source image, augmentations and network architectures. \item Large scale empirical evidence of neural networks' ability to extrapolate on $>\!12$ vision and audio datasets. \item Qualitative insights on what and how neural networks trained with a single image learn. \end{enumerate}